KELSI BREEN, OUTREACH COORDINATOR

 Katelyn began as a volunteer in 2010 and immediately showed her dedication by her frequent commutes from Seattle.
 Katelyn has a BA focusing in Anthropology and Art History and has a diverse range of experience with non-profit and government agencies.
 After 11 years as a counselor and law enforcement program specialist in criminal justice, Katelyn moved to Ellensburg to pursue her dream of working in the field of Primatology.
 She completed an apprenticeship with the Chimpanzee and Human Communication Institute at Central Washington University in 2012 before transitioning to a staff position at Chimpanzee Sanctuary Northwest in 2013.
 As Office Manager, Katelyn is in charge of administrative tasks that keep the sanctuary running, including many aspects of donor management.
 Katelyn finds providing direct care for the chimpanzees and connecting with supporters to be the most rewarding aspects of her job.

-CHAD DE BREE, ENRICHMENT COORDINATOR
+CHAD DE BREE, RESEARCH COORDINATOR

 Chad has been an intern and volunteer at Chimpanzee Sanctuary Northwest since 2017.
 He has a lifelong passion for wildlife.
 After spending 10 years as a photojournalist for the United States Marine Corps, he returned to school to pursue his research passions.
 He received bachelor’s degrees in Political Science and Anthropology from Arizona State University.
 He worked in the Gombe Chimpanzee Lab while at ASU, where he helped analyze photographs of wild chimpanzees from Gombe National Park in Tanzania using photogrammetry techniques.
 Upon graduating, he was accepted into the Primate Behavior Masters Program at Central Washington University.
 He currently studies chimpanzee gestural communication.